PlumpMath/repl11/README.rst

 This is currently specific to Vim and Python, but in principle can be extended to any combination of server & client.

-By the way, if you're missing a good terminal and tmux on Windows, you're missing out on ConEmu_.

 install
 -------